 The purpose of the Aquifer Protection District is to preserve and maintain the quality and quantity of the existing and potential groundwater supply within the known aquifers of the Town by protecting the groundwater and groundwater recharge areas from adverse land use practices.

-§ 300-16.2 Definitions.

-The following definitions apply to specialized words and terms associated with this district: RELOCATED TO SECTION 2

-§ 300-16.3 Establishment of Aquifer Protection District.
+§ 300-10.3.2Establishment of Aquifer Protection District.

 For the purposes of this Bylaw, there is hereby established within the Town of Medfield an Aquifer Protection District consisting of Well Protection Districts (Zone 1), Primary Aquifer Zone and Secondary Aquifer Zone (Zone 2) as delineated on the Zoning Map.